FENECON Industrial S — Assembly and Operating Instructions

 2400 |

-The type plate is located on the outside of the Battery energy storage unit and also on the inside of the control cabinet.
+The type label is located on the outside of the electrical energy storage unit and also on the inside of the Control Cabinet.

-The serial number (see Figure 4) is made up of the following information:
+The serial number is made up of the following information:

 -